Shaohli/PSF-simulation-by-FFT/README.md

 # PSF-simulation-by-FFT
-PSF profile simulation with introduced zernike modes
+Simple PSF simulation with introduced zernike modes at pupil.